About the Engineering Program

-Students must complete the prescribed 3-2 sequence at Whittier College (at least 90 credits) with at least a 3.0 overall GPA, a minimum grade of "C" in each of the 3-2 program core courses, and a 3.0 GPA in the core courses.
+Students must complete the prescribed 3-2 Engineering sequence at Whittier College (at least 90 credits) with at least a 3.0 overall GPA, and a 3.0 GPA in the core courses.
 They then transfer to one of our partner engineering schools.

-As part of the 3-2 program, students may elect to pursue a Whittier College B.A. degree in physics, math, or chemistry.
+As part of the 3-2 Engineering program, students may elect to pursue a Whittier College B.A. degree in physics, math, computer science or chemistry.
 The course requirements for these options are extensive, and completion of the program in five years requires careful planning.